Diversity and Inclusion

 • Health Equity Rounds

-• Didactic Lectures on DEI topics
+• Didactic Lectures on DEI topic

 • Resident Continuity Practice (RCP) Lectures on DEI topics